physimals/quantiphyse/README.md

 See Release 0.20 under tags.
 Consider this alpha software.
 Contributions and improvements to the code and documentation are welcome.

-For windows, unzip the file and run the pkviewer executable.
+For windows, unzip the file and run the quantiphyse executable.
 There are a large number of files so it's easiest to add the program to the launcher once run once.

 Alternatively, the GUI can be run from the source.
 See guides below for setting up Ubuntu or OSx.